-One of the valuable actions of any Human Resources department is to analyze the people involved in an organization: understand that their needs vary and are not linear.
-This concern to understand all the stakeholders thoroughly enables highly customised actions, that are bound to be much more effective.
+One of the valuable actions of any Human Resources department is to analyse the people involved in an organisation: understand that their needs vary and are not linear.
+This concern to thoroughly know all the stakeholders means that not only are the actions more custom, but they are also more effective.

 It is no coincidence that market research has been focusing on Millennials for a while now, the population that nowadays ranges between 23 and 38 years of age.
 So it is worth answering: are talent managers aiming their strategy at the right people?